 (c) postpone the attainment of the targets referred to in paragraphs 1(b), (d) and (e) until a date of their own choice which shall not be later than 31 December 2011.

-8. The Commission shall, as soon as possible and no later than 30 June 2005, present a report to the European Parliament and the Council on the progress of the implementation of this Directive and its impact on the environment, as well as on the functioning of the internal market.
-The report shall take into account individual circumstances in each Member State.
-It shall cover the following:

-(a) an evaluation of the effectiveness, implementation and enforcement of the essential requirements;

-(b) additional prevention measures to reduce the environmental impact of packaging as far as possible without compromising its essential functions;

-(c) the possible development of a packaging environment indicator to render packaging waste prevention simpler and more effective;

-(d) packaging waste prevention plans;

-(e) encouragement of reuse and, in particular, comparison of the costs and benefits of reuse and those of recycling;

-(f) producer responsibility including its financial aspects;

-(g) efforts to reduce further and, if appropriate, ultimately phase out heavy metals and other hazardous substances in packaging by 2010.

-This report shall, as appropriate, be accompanied by proposals for revision of the related provisions of this Directive, unless such proposals have, by that time, been presented.

-9. The report shall address the issues in paragraph 8 as well as other relevant issues in the framework of the different elements of the Sixth Environmental Action Programme, in particular the thematic strategy on recycling and the thematic strategy on the sustainable use of resources.

-The Commission and the Member States shall, as appropriate, encourage studies and pilot projects concerning points 8(b), (c), (d), (e) and (f) and other prevention instruments.

 10. Member States which have, or will, set programmes going beyond the maximum targets of paragraph 1 and which provide to this effect appropriate capacities for recycling and recovery shall be permitted to pursue those targets in the interest of a high level of environmental protection, on condition that these measures avoid distortions of the internal market and do not hinder compliance by other Member States with this Directive.
 Member States shall inform the Commission of such measures.
 The Commission shall confirm these measures, after having verified, in cooperation with the Member States, that they are consistent with the abovementioned considerations and do not constitute an arbitrary means of discrimination or a disguised restriction on trade between Member States.

 ▼M3